rajeevsengar/Better_Calculator/about-us/README.md

 ## Files

 - `index.html` - The main About Us page with the story content
-- `about.css` - Dedicated CSS styles for the About Us page
+- `about-us.css` - Dedicated CSS styles for the About Us page
 - `README.md` - This documentation file

 ## Features